-The Commissariat for Refugees and Migration (CRM) is in charge of governing asylum and reception centres in Serbia.
-There are 5 Asylum Centres (AC) and 13 Reception Centres (RC) which have been used for accommodation of refugees, asylum seekers and other categories of migrants in 2020.
-According to official data, the total capacity of 19 asylum and reception centres in 2020 was 5,655 beds.
-The reception capacity is measured in terms of available beds and not in accordance with certain standards, for instance, EASO Guidelines, or other standards developed by other bodies such as CPT, or the Committee on Economic, Social and Cultural Rights (CESCR).
-Most of the facilities are collective accommodation centre or even a large-scale type since only RC Dimitrovgrad and RC Bosilegrad have a reception capacity below 100.
+The Commissariat for Refugees and Migration is in charge of governing asylum and reception centres in Serbia.
+There are 7 Asylum Centres (AC) and 12 Reception Centres (RC) which have been used for accommodation of refugees, asylum seekers and other categories of migrants in 2021.
+According to official data, the total capacity of 19 asylum and reception centres in 2021 remained 5,655 beds.
+The reception capacity is measured in terms of available beds and not in accordance with certain standards, for instance, EASO Guidelines, or other standards developed by other bodies such as CPT, or the CESCR.
+Most of the facilities are collective accommodation centre or even a large-scale type since only RC Dimitrovgrad and RC Bosilegrad have the reception capacity below 100.
+Thus, realistic capacities which meet all relevant standards, and which can be used for a longer stay is between 2,500 to 3,000.

-Additionally, during the COVID-19 lockdown in 2020, two additional emergency shelters in Miratovac and Morović were established but their respective capacity was unknown at the time of writing of this report.
+Additionally, during the COVID-19 lockdown in 2020, two additional emergency shelters in Miratovac and Morović were established but they were not operational in 2021.
 These centres were made out of tents, with no electricity and sanitary facilities.
-They were operational for three months and mostly during the state of emergency.
+They were operational for three months and mostly during the state of emergency, which lasted in the period March-May 2020.
 Two categories of people were accommodated there, namely (i) newly arrived foreigners and (ii) foreigners who were transferred there for disciplinary reasons because they objected to a lockdown in other reception facilities, in particular in AC Bogovađa and RC Obrenovac.

-According to the Asylum Act, a foreigner obtains the status of an asylum seekers only after he or she lodges asylum application.
+According to the Asylum Act, a foreigner obtains the status of asylum seekers only after he or she lodges asylum application.
 Prior to that, persons issued with registration certificates are not considered to be asylum seekers and thus are not entitled to rights and obligations envisaged in the Asylum Act, which encompass the right to accommodation.
-Accordingly, even though the vast majority of foreigners were accommodated in asylum and reception centres in the course of 2020, they were not explicitly entitled to it under the Asylum Act, Foreigners Act or any other law governing the field of asylum and migration.
+Accordingly, even though the vast majority of foreigners were accommodated in asylum and reception centres in the course of 2021, they were not explicitly entitled to it under the Asylum Act, Foreigners Act or any other law governing the field of asylum and migration.
 Hence, the vast majority of persons in need of international protection who have been transiting through the territory of the Republic of Serbia since 2008 were in a legal limbo, deprived of any status, but provided with the existential minimum while in Serbia.
 In other words, their stay in Asylum and Reception Centres was rather tolerated than regulated by legal framework.
+Still, it is important to note that the first draft of Amendments to the Asylum Act tends to remedy this situation and recognizes a new category of persons in need of international protection – persons issued with the registration certificate who did not lodge asylum application.

 In practice, asylum seekers are referred to one of the asylum or reception centres stated in the registration certificate (see Registration of the asylum application).
-Accordingly, only 2,830 foreigners were officially referred to one of 18 functional accommodation facilities in 2020, while the remaining 22,173 foreigners whose entry was recorded by the UNHCR and its partners were allowed to reside in reception facilities without any legal status.
+Accordingly, only 2,306 foreigners were officially referred to one of 19 functional accommodation facilities in 2021, while the remaining 58,32 foreigners whose presence in asylum or reception centres was recorded by the UNHCR and CRM s were allowed to reside in reception facilities without any legal status.
 It should be also born in mind that some of the people who were issued with registration certificates in previous years have also resided in reception facilities.

 Asylum seekers who are granted asylum are entailed to stay in asylum centres up to one year after their decision on asylum became final.